jrson83/inertia-preact/README.md

 > This is a port of the original [Inertia.js React Adapter](https://github.com/inertiajs/inertia).

+## Ping CRM Demo

 A live demo of the app is available at [https://pingcrm-preact.jrson.de/](https://pingcrm-preact.jrson.de/).

+## Ping CRM Repository

-The Ping CRM Preact repo is available at [https://github.com/jrson83/pingcrm-preact](https://github.com/jrson83/pingcrm-preact).
+The Ping CRM Preact repository is available at [https://github.com/jrson83/pingcrm-preact](https://github.com/jrson83/pingcrm-preact).